ToddRosenkrantz/cse6332_project_6/README.md

 Prometheus:
 	http://localhost:9090/targets
 	all targets should be green if all the producers are running.
-Only the producers not running sould be red if not.
+Only the producers not running sould be red if not. the "check_services.sh" script does a similar check

 Minio:
 	http://localhost:9001